ASMHSE/Plugins-in-Assembly/README.md

 Current features:

-- Only working for qEditor (so far).

 - Process all file (TODO selection)

-- Changes only in .code section and macros.
+- Changes only in procedures and macros.

 - No changes in lines with just a comment.